--d FILE dump complete environment to FILE
+-d FILE dump complete environment to file (NUL terminated entries)

-(null terminated entries) '''

-Get value of VARNAMES from the Isabelle settings.
+Get value of VARNAMES from the Isabelle settings. '''

 With the -a option, one may inspect the full process environment that Isabelle related programs are run in.
 This usually contains much more variables than are actually Isabelle settings.
 Normally, output is a list of lines of the form name=value.
 The -b option causes only the values to be printed.
 Option -d produces a dump of the complete environment to the specified file.
-Entries are terminated by the ASCII null character, i.e. the C string terminator.
+Entries are terminated by the ASCII NUL character, i.e. the string terminator in C. Thus the Isabelle/Scala operation isabelle.Isabelle_System.init can import the settings environment robustly, and provide its own isabelle.Isabelle_System.getenv function.

-Get the location of ISABELLE\HOME\USER where user-specific information is stored:
+Get the location of ISABELLE_HOME_USER where user-specific information is stored: